zuck30/aurafy/CONTRIBUTING.md

-# Contributing to Aura-fy 🎵✨
+# Contributing to Aurafy 🎵✨

-Thank you for your interest in contributing to **Aura-fy**!
+Thank you for your interest in contributing to **Aurafy**!
 We welcome contributions from the community to help improve this Spotify-powered web application that analyzes music listening habits and assigns humorous "auras."
 Whether you're fixing bugs, adding features, or improving documentation, your contributions are greatly appreciated.

 ## 📋 How to Contribute